lj-ditrapani/16-bit-computer-video/readme.markdown

 ---------
 ```
 Size:  1 word
-Color pairs are indexed into the tile colors (not the sprite colors)
+Color pairs are indexed into the cell colors (not the sprite colors)
 Sprite data:

                     # of bits